-3.1 The governing body supports the headteacher in all attempts to eliminate bullying from our school.
-The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately.

-3.2 The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
-The governors require the headteacher to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies.

-3.3 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
+- 3.1 The governing body supports the head of school in all attempts to eliminate bullying from our school.
+The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately. - 3.2 The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
+The governors require the head of school to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies. - 3.3 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the governing body notifies the headteacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.
+In all cases, the governing body notifies the head of school, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.

-4 The role of the headteacher
+4 The role of the head of school

-4.1 It is the responsibility of the headteacher to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
-The headteacher reports to the governing body about the effectiveness of the anti-bullying policy on request.

-4.2 The headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The headteacher draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the headteacher may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
+- 4.1 It is the responsibility of the head of school to implement the school anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy, and know how to identify and deal with incidents of bullying.
+The head of school reports to the governing body about the effectiveness of the anti-bullying policy on request. - 4.2 The head of school ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The head of school draws the attention of children to this fact at suitable moments.
+For example, if an incident occurs, the head of school may decide to use an assembly as the forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished.
 At Troon School we use the SEAL materials to help us address and prevent bullying.